mvca07/Challenge-08/README.md

   ## How to Use This Application:
-  the user should use the application following the guidelines as well as the terms and conditions.
+  The user should use the application following the guidelines, after reading the terms and conditions.

   ## Testing
-  Using the command npm run start
+  Testing is done using the command npm run start.

   ## Contributors
   Mateo Velasquez

   ## License
+  This project is using a MIT license.

   ## Questions
   Please send your questions [here](mailto:mvca07@gmail.com?subject=[GitHub]%20Dev%20Connect) or visit [github/mvca07](https://github.com/mvca07).

   ## Video Walkthrough
+  (./assets/)